 We can’t start off the list of racket sports and pass over the most famous one.
 Tennis matches take place on a rectangular court– that might be clay, synthetic or grass– and the objective of the game is to hit the ball to the other side of the net.

-A tennis racket is about 685 and 760 centimeters long while weighing around 280 grams (professionals use heavier rackets).
+A tennis racket is between 67 and 73 centimeters long, weighing around 280 grams (professionals use heavier rackets).
 There are two main parts of a tennis racket: the head (which hits the ball) and the handle (or the grip).

 2. Squash: a racket sport